nafiyanali14/nafiyanalidev/README.md

 > **See a problem.
 Connect people.
 Turn it into a solution.**

-NEXUS is a civic-tech platform focused on helping communities identify real-world problems, understand where they are happening, connect people around them, and work toward solutions.
+NEXUS is a civic-tech platform designed around real community problems.

+It focuses on helping people identify issues, understand where they are happening, connect with other people, and work toward solutions.

-### Highlights
+**Key areas**

-* 🗺️ Geographic civic-issue mapping
+* 🗺️ Geographic civic issues
 * 📍 Location-aware problems
 * 👥 Community connections
-* 💬 Problem discussions
+* 💬 Discussions
 * 👍 Community support
 * 📊 Impact tracking
-* 🔐 User authentication
+* 🔐 Authentication
 * ⚡ Realtime data
-* ☁️ Supabase backend
+* ☁️ Supabase
-* 📱 Android application
+* 📱 Android

 **Focus:** Jammu & Kashmir, India